Muscle Testing

 What To Expect

 If you have never had a kinesiology session, here is the whole shape of it, so the unfamiliar part feels a lot less unfamiliar before you book.
+For the full step-by-step, read what to expect in your first session.

 You and Vildan talk through what you want to address.
 You do not need to have it all figured out, that is what the session is for.